mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

     Vizro().build(dashboard).run()
     ```

+    1. We sample only 5 rather than 50 points so that changes to the available values in the filtered columns are more apparent when the page is refreshed.
-    1. This filter implicitly controls the dynamic data source `"iris"`, which supplies the `data_frame` to the targeted `vm.Graph`.
-On page refresh, Vizro reloads this data, looks at the values found in the `"species"` column and sets the categorical selector's `options` accordingly.
+    2. This filter implicitly controls the dynamic data source `"iris"`, which supplies the `data_frame` to the targeted `vm.Graph`.
+On page refresh, Vizro reloads this data, finds all the unique values in the `"species"` column and sets the categorical selector's `options` accordingly.
-    2. Similarly, on page refresh, Vizro looks at the `"sepal_length"` column of the reloaded data and sets new `min` and `max` values for the numerical selector.
+    3. Similarly, on page refresh, Vizro finds the minimum and maximum values of the `"sepal_length"` column in the reloaded data and sets new `min` and `max` values for the numerical selector accordingly.

 If you have a filter that depends on dynamic data but do not want the available values to change when the dynamic data changes then you should manually specify the `selector`'s `options` field (categorical selector) or `min` and `max` fields (numerical selector).
 In the above example, this could be achieved as follows: